Indian Administrative Service: Corruption

 Several academic papers have shown IAS to be a significant contributor to crony capitalism in India.
 In 2015, it was reported by the Government of India that a hundred IAS officers had come under scrutiny by the Central Bureau of Investigation for alleged corruption.
 In 2017 Government records showed that 379 IAS officers had deliberately failed to submit details of their immovable assets (IPR).
 Since 2007, a number of chief secretaries and a principal secretary have been arrested in cases of graft or money laundering.
 IAS officers have been found amassing disproportionate assets and wealth varying from ₹200 crore, to ₹800 crore.
 In 2016 it was reported that the Government would provide the means to prosecute corrupt IAS officers, with the Ministry of Personnel, Public Grievances and Pensions agreeing to receive requests from private citizens seeking punitive measures against IAS officers even without supporting documentation.

 In 2017, a Central Bureau of Investigation special court in Delhi sentenced a former Union Coal Secretary and two other IAS officers to two years in prison for their involvement in the coal allocation scam.

 In 2017 it was reported by the Department of Personnel and Training, part of the Ministry of Personnel, Public Grievances and Pensions, that, since 2014, one IAS officer was prematurely retired from service, ten IAS officers had been deemed to have resigned, five had their pensions cut, and a further eight IAS officers suffered a cut in remuneration.

 In 2018 the Union Minister of State for Personnel, Public Grievances and Pensions, Jitendra Singh, informed the Lok Sabha that disciplinary proceedings were underway against 36 IAS officers.
 In 2020, Central Bureau of Investigation arrested two district magistrates in connection with an illegal arms license distribution scandal in the then Jammu & Kashmir state.

 During year 2020–21, 581 corruption charges were filed against IAS officers.
 Further, a total of 753 complaints were received against the IAS officers in 2019-20 and 643 in 2018–19.

+Former IAS officer and RBI Governor, D. Subbarao said 25% IAS officers are corrupt, incompetent or inefficient; middle 50% started well but have become complacent and only 25% are truly delivering, while discussing his book with the media platforms.